Cedar Valley Arboretum & Botanic Gardens: History

 The Arboretum was started by a group of community members wanting a green space in the Waterloo-Cedar Falls metropolitan area.
 The idea for the Cedar Valley Arboretum and Botanic Gardens came after a visit to the Dubuque Botanical Gardens where one of the founding members posed the question of why there wasn't a botanical gardens in the Cedar Valley area.
 Work to create the Arboretum's first master plan were begun in 1996 with financial support coming from the local hotel/motel tax fund and other supporters such as private donors and various fundraising efforts.
-20 firms were considered for the project which was then narrowed down to five firms to be selected from.
+Twenty firms were considered for the project which was then narrowed down to five firms.
 Of those five, three of them came to visit the site.
 After deliberation, the firm of Buettner and Associates, Inc. from Fox Point, Wisconsin, teamed with local architect Craig Ritland, from Craig Ritland Landscape Architects to complete the Arboretum’s original master plan.

 The first tree was planted at the groundbreaking near the service area of a radio tower that was located on the property.
 The first major section of trees were planted in the spring of 1996 on Arbor day and was named “Sesquicentennial Forest” in honor of Iowa’s 150th anniversary.
 150 trees were provided by local nurseries and the first members of the Arboretum's board began planting them with more trees to be planted later in the week by Hawkeye Community College students.

 In 1997 the Head House (currently used as the Arboretum's Welcome/Visitor Center) was built in accordance of the Arboretum's Master Plan.
 The head house was used as storage for equipment and tools and meeting place for different gardening groups and events.
 Office space for staff would be held off-site until the late 2000s.
 Tool sheds were built for use in the community gardens and as early shade structures.

 In 1998, the Arboretum hired its first director, Charlie Lott.
 Fundraisers and grant writing efforts are used to develop after school programs such as Earth Connections, assist in the addition of an irrigation system, and create a green house and raised garden beds so that people of all abilities can enjoy the Arboretum and volunteer.
 Plans for the eventual creation of a children's garden and educational center are put into motion with the help of Buettner and Associates.
 This year also marks the beginning of the Arboretum's largest event, the annual Fall Harvest Festival.

+In 2023, a program launched by the Institute of Museum and Library Services allowed Iowans who are part of the Supplemental Nutrition Assistance Program free admission to the facility.